V. Fellows Research

 2. It has helped to develop a growing population of our own end stage renal disease (ESRD) patients, which facilitates recruitment for research.

-3. The DaVita and the VA comprehensive patient data bases provides a superb opportunity for fellows to undertake epidemiological or outcomes research in nephrology and hypertension.
+3. The DaVita and the VA comprehensive patient data bases provides superb opportunities for fellows to undertake epidemiological or outcomes research in nephrology and hypertension.

-Further clinical research opportunities are available through our collaboration with the Washington Department of Veterans Affairs Medical Center (VAMC)..
+Further clinical research opportunities are available through our collaboration with the Washington Department of Veterans Affairs Medical Center (VAMC).
 Vasilios Papademetriou, MD, is the director of Hypertension Research Clinic at the VAMC.
-He oversees a large, well funded VA research program giving access to a multitude of large clinical trials (such as the ongoing SPRINT study) and new areas of research including renal nerve ablation.
-Other faculty in the Division of Nephrology participate in NIH collaborative trials and investigate - initiated clinical research projects based on patients treated on the nephrology service or on the extensive VA computerized medical database which provide fellows with excellent clinical research experience.
+He oversees a large funded VA research program giving access to a multitude of large clinical trials (such as the SPRINT study) and new areas of research including renal nerve ablation.
+Other faculty in the Division of Nephrology participate in NIH collaborative trials and investigator-initiated clinical research projects based on patients treated on the nephrology service or on the extensive VA computerized medical database.
+These provide fellows with excellent clinical research experience.

 Georgetown University has an NIH funded Clinical Research Center and a Clinical and Translational Research Program that provides space and personnel to assist in clinical research and training programs for fellows who wish to pursue a career in these fields.
-Faculty at Georgetown Division of Nephrology lead a number of novel clinical research programs, such as: an NIH grant supported investigation of a new long acting diuretic developed here and undergoing clinical trials; a novel intervention to treat nephrotic syndrome; human microvasculature harvested from a skin biopsy from patients with hypertension, kidney, or cardiovascular disease to study microvascular function and gene expression; studies of diverse genes in kidney and hypertensive diseases.
+Faculty at Georgetown Division of Nephrology lead a number of novel clinical research programs, including: an NIH grant supported investigation of a new long acting diuretic developed here and undergoing clinical trials; a novel intervention to treat nephrotic syndrome; human microvasculature harvested from a skin biopsy from patients with hypertension, kidney, or cardiovascular disease to study microvascular function and gene expression; studies of diverse genes in kidney and hypertensive diseases.
 A recently funded and fully equipped Human Cardiovascular Function Laboratory in the Division of Nephrology and Hypertension provides special opportunity for fellows to learn modern non-invasive methods to study cardiovascular microvascular function in human subjects.
 This is supported by an NIH RO-1 research grant and is led by Dan Wang MD PhD and Christopher Wilcox MD PhD.